by James Kavanaugh

 A classic portrait of East Africa, enthralling in its detail on nature and daily life.
 Includes Maasai, Ngorongoro, the Kenyan highlands and Mathiessen’s field trips, safaris and adventures in the Serengeti.

 West with the Night

 Beryl Markham evokes the landscapes, people and wildlife of East Africa in engrossing detail in this classic memoir of amazing adventures as a bush pilot in 1930s Kenya.
 A Longitude favorite.
 This new edition includes an introduction by the daring Sara Wheeler.
 If you haven’t read this book, whether or not you are going on Safari, you are in for a treat.

 Set in Africa, this collection of 10 prime Hemingway stories includes not just the famous title story but also The Short Happy Life of Francis Macomber, a chilling masterpiece about an American couple on a big game safari.

 by Boyd Norton

-Featuring 250 exquisite color photographs alongside Norton’s firsthand accounts of travels in Serengeti National Park, Kenya’s Masai Mara and Ngorongoro over a decades- long career.
+Featuring 250 exquisite colour photographs alongside Norton’s first-hand accounts of travels in Serengeti National Park, Kenya’s Masai Mara and Ngorongoro over a decades- long career.

 The most comprehensive online resource available is Safaribookings.co.uk/experts.
 To find out about wildlife conservation go to tusk.org, the website of the Tusk Trust.
 Living with Lions (lionconservation.org) will update you on attempts to protect Kenya’s top cats, and Save the Elephants (savetheelephants.org) is for everyone who wants to put an end to ivory poaching.